 Acknowledgement of Country

-This project is being carried out on custodial lands of Indigenous Australians, who have been taking care of ocean and coastal ecologies for over 65,000 years.
-We recognise the depth of the relationships and knowledges, and we pay our respects to Elders past, present and emerging, and recognise that sovereignty was never ceded.
+This project is being carried out on custodial lands of Indigenous Australians.
+We pay our respects to their Ancestors and their descendants, who continue cultural and spiritual connections to Country, and recognise that sovereignty was never ceded.

 This project is based at The University of Queensland, but the ideas also grew from researchers’ relationships to coastlines in the region.
 For these reasons, we pay particular respect to the Jagera and the Turrbul people, the Yugambeh people and the Arakwal people of Bundjalung nation.

 As this project progresses, this website will evolve.
 Blog and publications to be launched soon.